How many canisters do I need?

 MSR Pocket Rocket6g12g

-Now, let’s assume an average hiker might do 4 boils per day; morning cuppa, morning porridge or midday cuppa, rehydrate the evening meal, evening cuppa.
+Now, for the purposes of answering the question (how many cannisters do I need?), we assumed an average hiker might do 4 boils per day; morning cuppa, morning porridge or midday cuppa, rehydrate the evening meal, evening cuppa.
 We worked out based on these 4 boils how long a 100g, 230g and a 450g canister would last.

 Jetboil Zip